guoyanghg/Finger-Vein-Platform/README.md

 3.1 Window Control

 The horizontal bar on the edge of the window can be dragged to adjust the size of the display window.
 Double-clicking the display window will extend the window to full screen, and you can double-clicking the window again restore the original size.
-In the widow on the right side, you can see some useful information, such as the size of the image in each display window.
-The output window below is for displaying various operational information such as scores.
+In the window on the right side, you can see some useful information, such as the size of the image in each window.

 ## Demo Platform

+This is the Demo version of Main Platform.
 You can find the installation instructions in the `Demo Platform` folder.

 ## Authors